WaveGuard: Robust Deepfake Detection and Source Tracing via Dual-Tree Complex Wavelet and Graph Neural Networks: RELATED WORKS

 \subsection{Proactive Watermarks}

 Digital watermarking is a technology to protect copyrights, verify integrity, or source tracing by embedding hidden information in digital media.
 HiDDeN\cite{hidden} is the first end-to-end trainable digital robust watermarking framework.
 It uses the encoder-decoder structure of deep neural networks to hide information and achieves efficient recovery under various image distortions, opening a new research direction in the field of digital watermarking.
-Aiming at the problem of non-differentiable JPEG compression, MBRS\cite{mbrs} further enhances the robustness of the model by randomly switching real JPEG, simulated JPEG, and noise-free layers in small batches.
-Similarly, CIN\cite{cin} integrates a reversible network and an attention module to enhance robustness while maintaining high invisibility and resistance to distortions.
-To overcome the limitations of traditional single-stage end-to-end frameworks, TSDL\cite{tsdl} employs a two-stage design to strengthen watermark robustness and improve model stability and convergence speed.
+To address challenges introduced by JPEG compression, MBRS\cite{mbrs} introduced a robustness-oriented approach by dynamically switching among different encoding settings, including real and simulated JPEG as well as noise-free pathways, thereby enhancing adaptability.
+Similarly, CIN\cite{cin} further advanced robustness and invisibility by combining a reversible transform with attention mechanisms.
+In addition, TSDL\cite{tsdl} replaced the conventional single-stage architecture with a sequential dual-phase model, resulting in more stable embedding and faster convergence during training.
 Tang et al.\cite{tang2022highly}proposed a two-stage reversible watermarking framework that embeds watermarks into pseudo-Zernike moments using adaptive normalization and optimized DC-QIM, achieving strong resistance to distortions while enabling exact image recovery under benign conditions.
+ARWGAN\cite{arwgan} introduces an attention-guided GAN-based watermarking model that enhances robustness through adversarial training under diverse distortions.
 Similarly, Huang et al.\cite{huang2023robust} proposed a texture-aware watermarking method that embeds in high-texture regions using an SSIM-guided regression model, achieving robustness to various attacks while maintaining perceptual quality.
 In addition, Wang et al.\cite{wang2024robust} proposed a watermarking framework using DCT-SVD embedding and a template-enhanced network to achieve robust synchronization and accurate extraction under geometric distortions.
 More recently, Zhu et al.\cite{zhu2024lite} proposed a deep watermarking framework combining Lite-HRNet and a dual U-Net encoder, achieving robustness to screen-shooting and printing while preserving imperceptibility via adaptive noise and adversarial training.
 For cross-media distortion (such as print scanning, print camera and screen camera, etc.), researchers have proposed various solutions, including LFM\cite{lfm}, Stegstamp \cite{stegastamp}, RIHOOP \cite{rihoop}, PIMoG \cite{pimog}, GDS-WM \cite{GDS-WM}, and WRAP\cite{WPAP}.
 These methods target different distortion types by designing optimized strategies to ensure stable watermark extraction and verification after physical printing and re-digitization.